Coderz75/Slackerz-CPP-Package/README.md

                 string swapcase(); //swaps the case of the string

                 bool startswith(string a,optional: int b = 0,Optional: int c = 0); // Checks what does it start with

+<h3>Lists</h3>

+Lists are proven to work, but despite being put in the main branch, some functions and calls will be subject to change in later releases

+Slackerz lists follows a somewhat similar syntax to it's string, but with a few differences.

+Slackerz lists only allows one data type for a list

+      s::list List({"Hello","List"}); //string lists
+      i::list Lisr2({3,5,6}) //integer lists

+As with strings, sometime you may have to put List.v for it to work

+The functions documentations for slackerz lists will come later on

 <h1 id = "dev">Developer Package:</h1>